Today’s post is a short one on a very simple and handy little tip I picked up a few weeks back . To get started, let me provide some context.

 The boot on the left foot isn't quite as bad but it too can come undone sometimes.

 Now, as I mentioned, this usually happens more when hiking in marshy or boggy terrain.
-Of course, if I am hiking in Marshy and boggy terrain, I of course will be wearing gaiters for that extra bit of protection.
+Of course, if I am hiking in Marshy and boggy terrain, I will be wearing gaiters for that extra bit of protection.

 While the gaiters are a must, it does mean that it isn't easy to get at my hiking boots and the laces are usually pretty dirty and messy, after hiking in marshy terrain, by the time they have come undone.
 So, I have to stop, open my gaiters and get the laces retied.